0xAX/asm/content/asm_6.md

 - The error message to print
 - Parameters of the buffer used to store the user input

-After defining the data that we may initialize, we need to define uninitialized variables:
+After defining the data that we can initialize, we need to define uninitialized variables:

 ```assembly
 ;; Definition of the .bss section